Can Biden pass immigration reform? history says it will be tough

 Brian Lerner states that it is this section that also is the most ambiguous and unclear.

-Perhaps in the months to come before the regulations are issued, there will be clarification as to this last part of Priority 3.
+There will be clarification as to this last part of Priority 3.

 Brian D. Lerner explains in more detail the immigration reform bill and its reference to a ‘final order of removal’.